 In order to file timely reports, an organization should put in place a system that captures the lobbying activity of all employees.
-These records must be turned in to the person who will be filing the reports with enough lead time before the deadline for that person to process and input the necessary information.
+These records must be turned in to the person who will be filing the reports with enough lead time for that person to process and input the necessary information and still comply with the filing deadline.